 Have you ever been to Covent Garden?
 Leave a review at Euan’s Guide!

-Borough Market, across the river, is in the heart of London and is open seven days a week.
+Borough Market, across the river by London Bridge Station, is in the heart of London and is open seven days a week.
 Filled with traders, cafes, bars and street food, the Borough Market is a place for everyone to enjoy some time shopping.
 The layout makes it possible to easily explore the stalls!
 “The stalls are accessible and a great height for wheelchairs which made it a very enjoyable place to visit.”
 It was also said that “most stalls have low displays and are easy to access from a wheelchair.”

 Oxo Tower Wharf is located on the south bank of the River Thames.
 Home to 24 designer boutiques, selling a range of accessories, clothes, art and jewellery.
 There are also places to eat!
 ‘A great space and place to see everything from crafts to art, galleries, cafes and a restaurant.’
 One review gave Oxo Tower Wharf 4 stars for its “great access to the shops and eating places.”
 We have also been told that “the people are very friendly.”

 Westfield Stratford City